 The festivities feature a traditional lion's dance and spectacular fireworks, and the Nieuwmarkt itself is covered in stalls and street artists for revelers to enjoy.

 While tokens of this non-native holiday have crept into the Netherlands, it's not widely celebrated.
-But for Valentines who wish to celebrate abroad, here are some ideas for romantic activities in Amsterdam, or tips on how to create an intimate Dutch dinner for Valentine's Day from About.com's Guide to Dutch Food.
+But for Valentines who wish to celebrate abroad, here are some ideas for romantic activities in Amsterdam..
 And don't miss the excuse to sample some of the best chocolatiers in Amsterdam!

 Selected February Events Outside Amsterdam

 See event websites for this year's visitor information.